-I study traditional and automated practices and their intersections with society.
-I design and build new structures, tools, and methodologies to explore social, cultural, and political aspects of making and computational design for new reconfigurations of practice, pedagogy, and publics.
+I study traditional and technological practices and their intersections with society.
+I design and build new frameworks, tools, and methodologies to explore social, cultural, and political aspects of making and computational design for new reconfigurations of practice, pedagogy, and publics.
 I employ perspectives from design computation, human-computer interaction (HCI), science technology society studies (STS), and media studies to inform my methods and approaches.

 1. Craft Practices and Computation

-The vision of this work is to revive and reveal possibilities in craft for future technological, social, and cultural innovations, inventions, and advancements.
+The vision of this work is to conduct inquiry in craft for future technological, social, and cultural innovations, inventions, and advancements.
 Two questions that drive this work are:

 - How might computational ideas, methods, and technologies repair craft + cultural practices? and